 Constant worry over your appearance or ability in bed can make sex stressful and nerve-wracking.
 It can even make you want to avoid having sex and you tell her some excuses or simply not show sexual interest.

-Sex is more then just a physical response.
+Sex is more than just a physical response.
 Arousal is tied into your emotions, too.
-When your mind is too stressful out to focus on sex, your body can't get excited either and then you can not get erection or you loose erection.
+When your mind is too stressful out to focus on sex, your body can't get excited either and then you cannot get erection or you lose erection.